All motifs

 Ivy

-The doubled charge of a love that is at once sustaining and consuming.
-The image's force lies in its refusal to separate the beautiful from the harmful: the same tendrils that hold on with devotion are the ones that break the stone.
+A love that sustains and consumes at the same time.
+The force of the image is that it will not separate the beautiful from the harmful: the same tendrils that hold on out of devotion are the ones cracking the stone.

 Appears in 2 songs